-By default, an individual task row shows the WBS, task type, title, tags, assignees, status, and start and due date.
+By default, an individual task row shows the WBS, task type, title, tags, assignees, status, duration, and start and due date.
 The following is a breakdown of the default task row cells and contents.

 WBS—This column displays the Work Breakdown Structure (WBS) number.
 This is the unique number assigned to each task, also commonly referred to as the “row number”.

 Type—This drop-down menu allows you to change an individual task type.

 - Tasks are items that need to be completed.

 - Deliverables are things that need to be produced, such as documents.